Khamenei warns Islamic Republic is a 'mighty tree' that cannot be uprooted | Law-Order

 There was heavy deployment too of police and the Basij in the main squares of Zahedan, the capital of Sistan-Baluchistan province at the border with Pakistan in the southeast, two witnesses said.
 The activist 1500tasvir posted a video on Twitter purported to show protesters marching in Zahedan.
 "Crimes, crimes, death to this religious leadership," they chanted, referring to Khamenei, who has been in power for 33 years.

-Iran has blamed the violence on enemies at home and abroad, including armed separatists and Western powers, accusing them of conspiring against the Islamic Republic.
+Iran has blamed the violence on enemies at home and abroad, including armed separatists and Western powers.
 The authorities deny security forces have killed protesters.
 State TV reported at least 26 members of the security forces have been killed.
 DEATHS MOUNT

 Zahedan was the scene of one of the deadliest days yet on Sept.
 30 when Amnesty International has said security forces killed at least 66 people in a crackdown after prayers.
 The authorities said Baluchi militants attacked a police station that day, triggering a shootout.
 The Revolutionary Guards said five members of their forces and the Basij were killed.